Teams not able to disclose who goes on IL due to virus

 “We’re not pressuring anyone or shaming anyone that feels they shouldn’t be here.
 We’re making that known, and I think it’s well-received,” Elias added.
 “Our players have been itching to play for a while.
 I think the whole delay was frustrating for them, for us, and everyone just wants to go play.”

+Marlins CEO Derek Jeter is hoping the return of baseball can provide some solace, much like the Yankees did when they returned after 9-11.

+“We were thinking as players, ‘Do we even play?
+What does it mean?
+We’re playing a game.’
+Talking to family members who had lost family members and them thanking us — ‘What are you thanking us for?’
+They said, ‘We’re thanking you because you’re giving us something to cheer for.
+There haven’t been too many happy days around here,’” Jeter said.
+“Baseball played a big role, at least in New York, in the healing process.
+It’s not saying you’re ever going to forget what happened.
+But at least for three hours a day we have the opportunity to give them something to cheer for.
+We hope that’s the case here when we get going in a couple of weeks.”

-AP Baseball Writers Ronald Blum and Ben Walker and Sports Writer David Ginsburg contributed to this story.
+AP Baseball Writers Ronald Blum, Mike Fitzpatrick and Ben Walker, and AP Sports Writers David Ginsburg and Steven Wine contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports